 All rooms offer a unique Alaska wilderness experience.
 Enjoy time spent on the balcony or in the Alaska inspired ambience of the room.
 Each room features telephone, coffee maker, hairdryer, luggage benches and one shower or a shower/bathtub.

 Dining & Entertainment

 With two full-service restaurants, bar with a view, grab n’ go espresso bar and a rip-roaring dinner theater experience, the McKinley Chalet Resort has everything to satisfy your appetite (and entertainment!) on your next trip to Denali!
 The Denali Square complex opened in 2016 and includes fire pits, live entertainment, Karstens Public House, and views of the nearby mountains.
-Click here for more information.
+Learn more about McKinley Chalet Resort dining options

 The name Denali means “High One” in the Athabascan language.
 The magnificent mountain is 20,320 feet tall and is the highest peak in North America.
 Seeing the high one will take your breath away and a Tundra Wilderness Tour provides visitors to Alaska the best opportunity for an up-close view.

 Denali National Park is six million acres with only one road.
 The Park is well known for wildlife, including 39 species of mammals, 169 bird species, 14 fish species and one type of amphibian.
 Visitors to the Park are often on the lookout for “the big five”: bears, moose, wolves, Dall sheep and caribou.